-Although the manufacturer is the one who will be doing the installation every manufactured home manufacturer is required by federal standards to provide instructions for installation.
+Although a professional installation/setup crew is the one who will be doing the installation, every manufactured home manufacturer is required by federal standards to provide instructions for installation.
 If you are buying a modular home, you probably should check with the retailer to see if a copy of the installation procedure is available.
 The installation of your manufactured home is not covered by the manufacturer's warranty but by the person responsible for the installation itself.

 Thousands of manufactured homes are installed on sites every year without problems.
 You should not have problems if your home is installed by a reliable retailer or by a company that specializes in manufactured home installation.
 Installation is every bit as important as buying the home itself.
 Improper setup can significantly reduce the life of even the best constructed home.